Foster Cat Mom Rescues A Kitten From Her Vent And Reflects On Life Fostering Cats In Need

 Have you ever fostered or adopted a cat?
 It's a beautiful thing, bringing new life and love to the lives of cats in need.

-For about the last four years Tara has been actively involved with fostering animals, not just cats, in her community.
-In that short time span she told us that she has fostered over 100 animals for 3 different organizations!
-Pause for just a moment and picture 100 cats, you will never regret the image of that many cats in your mind.
+For about the last four years, Tara has been actively involved in fostering animals, not just cats, in her community.
+In that short time span, she told us that she has fostered over 100 animals for three different organizations!
+Pause for just a moment and picture 100 cats; you will never regret the image of that many cats in your mind.

 Tara says that most of the fostering she has done has been on behalf of her local SPCA: